ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

-The advantage of this approach is that we do not need to wait for every single request at the time when it is sent.
-Rather we can send multiple requests at once and "collect" the responses later potentially in a different order.
+With this approach, you can batch send multiple requests at once and "collect" the responses later, potentially in a different order.
 Do not forget that the `ReceiveReply` is still a blocking call.

+---

 #### 4. Multi-request VPP call

 The VPP binary API also defines multi-request messages, where a single request generates multiple
 replies.
-Such a call is often used for reading data from VPP.
-Multi-request messages are usually distinguished with suffix `Dump` for request message and `Details` for a reply.
-In the tutorial, we will use a multi-request call to retrieve configured interfaces.
+Programs  will often use this call for reading data from VPP.

+Multi-request messages contain a `Dump` suffix for a request message, and a `Details` suffix for a reply message.
+Let's use a multi-request call to retrieve configured interfaces.

+---

-Prepare a new method and define request of type `SwInterfaceDump`.
-Call this request using `SendMultiRequest` and retain the retrieved context:
+Prepare a new method and define the request of type `SwInterfaceDump`.
+Call this request using `SendMultiRequest()` and retain the retrieved context:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}